 - Respondents identified the following key challenges across each survey period:

 - Obtaining funds (fundraising/sponsorship) (36%)

 - Health, safety and hygiene (18%)

 What happens next?

-The findings from both surveys will assist government to work together with industry partners, including QSport and Outdoors Queensland, to develop strategies to continue to support the sport and active recreation community in its recovery.
+The findings from both surveys are assisting government to work together with industry partners, including QSport and Outdoors Queensland, to develop strategies to continue to support the sport and active recreation community in its ongoing recovery.

 The insights gained from the information collected in these surveys will inform responses to any future impacts on the sport and recreation industry.